 3.3.
 Additional Ingredients

-- Broths and Sauces: Broths can provide depth to the flavor.
-Consider using low-sodium beef broth, soy sauce, or Worcestershire sauce to complement the dish.
+- Broths and Sauces: Low-sodium beef broth, soy or Worcestershire sauce add depth of flavor.

 Step-by-Step Beef and Noodles Recipe